|NFL 2007: Patriots add key players after missing Super Bowl|

 He's expected to start at inside linebacker in a veteran group that includes Mike Vrabel, Tedy Bruschi and Rosevelt Colvin, with Junior Seau coming off the bench.

 Thomas is one reason the Patriots, who came so close to the Super Bowl last season, are a popular choice to get there this season.

 ``The amateurs do all the picking,'' Thomas said. ``Pros just come and prepare for work.''

-Two other key defensive players didn't play at all in the exhibition season, and only one could be ready for the opener.
+Two other key defensive players didn't play at all in the exhibition season, but could be ready for the opener.

-End Richard Seymour is back on the physically unable to perform list but cornerback Asante Samuel, entering his fifth season, rejoined the team last Monday after holding out and then signing a one-year, $7.79 million contract.
+End Richard Seymour was on the physically unable to perform list and cornerback Asante Samuel, entering his fifth season, rejoined the team last Monday after holding out and then signing a one-year, $7.79 million contract.

 ``The fourth year, the fifth year, that's usually your prime years and I'm in those years,'' Samuel said. ``Hopefully, I can keep it going and, hopefully, I can lead and do what I did last year, and that would be great for all of us.''

 Samuel tied Denver's Champ Bailey for the NFL lead with 10 interceptions, then returned two more for touchdowns in the playoffs.

 But safety Rodney Harrison revealed Friday he will serve a four-game suspension for violating the league's substance abuse policy.